-In recent months, competition in the telecommunications industry, particularly in cellular telephony, has become stronger (with the entry of the new operators - Golan Telecom and Hot Mobile), with comprehensive service packages and communications packages being offered for a fixed price with unlimited use.
-The strengthening of this competition has led to lower prices, increased movement of customers and higher churn rates (in fixed-line services, also due to cancellation of the charge for the ADSL only service), and this in turn has affected the Group's results.
-In an effort to limit the impact on performance, the companies are introducing streamlining measures as well as various moves to improve the services they provide and to differentiate themselves from their competitors.
+In recent months, competition in the telecommunications industry, particularly in cellular telephony, has intensified (with the entry of the new operators - Golan Telecom and Hot Mobile), with comprehensive service packages and communications packages being offered for a fixed price with unlimited use.
+This stronger competition has led to lower prices, increased movement of customers, a decline in the sale of cellular terminal equipment, and higher churn rates (in fixed-line services, also due to cancellation of the charge for the ADSL only service), and this in turn has affected the Group's results.
+In an effort to limit the impact on performance, as noted, the Group companies are introducing streamlining measures as well as various moves to improve the services they provide and to differentiate themselves from their competitors.